 We gather each Sunday at 9:30 for Christian Formation groups before our worship.
-Below are our Spring 2018 groups:
+Below are our Fall 2018 groups:

 The Creed: Where Did it Come From, What Does it Mean?

 In a world where “change” and “new” are hallmarks of our lives, why do we regularly recite a creed that was written at least 1300 years ago?
 Why do we affirm this creed at our baptism, in our Rule of Life and on Sundays?
 During our eight weeks together, we’ll examine the Apostles Creed, phrase by phrase, asking:

 – Why is each phrase included?

 – Why is the creed still important for us today?